framely/community/docs/reference/quickstarts/pingpong.md

    ![intent label](/images/guide/pingpong/intent_label.png)
    :::

+### 1. Specify the Schema
+Since this skill does not have any slots, we can skip the [service description phase at the schema level](../../guide/getting-started.md#1-describe-services-at-schema-level) as the skill name is the only thing, and it is defined when the skill is created.

+### 2. Interaction Declaration

+The pingpong skill responds a *"pong"* when the user sends the message *"ping"*.
+In the declare interaction phase, you only need to add this response to a single skill at structure level, which represents the interaction layer.
-4. Navigate to the **Response** tab and select **Single Value Message** under the **Default Action** section to declare a simple reply.
+1. Navigate to the **Response** tab and select **Single Value Message** under the **Default Action** section to declare a simple reply.

    ::: thumbnail
    ![add response](/images/guide/pingpong/add_response.png)
    :::

-5. Once you have finished creating the skill, click **Commit** in the upper-right corner of the Build area to propagate the structure level instances to each language level.
+2. Once you have finished creating the skill, click **Commit** in the upper-right corner of the Build area to propagate the structure level instances to each language level.

    ::: thumbnail
    ![commit pingpong struct](/images/guide/pingpong/commit_pingpong_struct.png)